 "Hey, look at me," he said softly.
 Her eyes met his, full of terror, and it broke his heart that she was going through this.
 "Breathe, Kate.
 Take a deep breath, in and out.
 There you go.
 Keep breathing, okay?
 Keep breathing and just relax.
 I've got you.
 You're safe, and I'm right here, and I'm not going to let you go."

-Slowly the panic subsided.
+Gradually, the panic subsided.
 Her breathing began to slow and her heart rate returned to normal.
 Tears were streaming down her face and pieces of hair were plastered against her sweaty skin, but Castle paid no heed as he wrapped his arms around her and pulled her into his chest.
 Her tears soaked his skin as she buried her head in the crook of his neck.
-Her hands were still between them, palms flat on his chest, and she took comfort in the feel of his heart beating beneath his shirt.
-It was proof that they were both alive and safe and okay, even if Kate knew she would not truly be 'okay' for a long time.
+Her hands were still sandwiched between them, palms flat on his chest, and she took comfort in the feel of his heart beating beneath his shirt.
+It was proof that they were both alive and safe and okay, even if Kate knew she wouldn't truly be 'okay' for a long time.

 "Can't do what?"